foodlz/laravel-firebase-auth/README.md

 //allow any authenticated user Route::middleware('auth:api')->apiResource('users', 'API\UserController');

-// Only allow admin and foo roles Route::middleware('auth:api', role:admin, foo')->apiResource('users', 'API\FooController');
+// Only allow users with admin and foo roles Route::middleware('auth:api', role:admin, foo')->apiResource('users', 'API\FooController');

-//Allow admin role only
-Route::middleware('auth:api', 'role:admin')->apiResource('users', 'API\AdminController');
+//Allow users with admin role only Route::middleware('auth:api', 'role:admin')->apiResource('users', 'API\AdminController');
 ```
 The firebase-php sdk refers to the property where we assign roles as "attributes".
 Firebase and JWT refers to them as "claims".
 The important thing to understand is they are referring to the the same thing.